jmmcd/jmmcd.github.com/_posts/2015-11-25-train-test-splits-dont-cut-it.md

 is not the case.

-The solution proposed by Nicolau et al. is to carry out a single split (or a single draw, if drawing from a function), and to publish the training and test data files.
+The solution proposed by Nicolau et al. is to carry out a single split (or a single draw for training and for test, if drawing from a function), and to publish the resulting training and test data files.
 In effect, the problem becomes defined by these two files, rather than by the original data file or function.
 Results (within-paper or between-paper) become directly comparable only if using the same data files.

 This solution seems appropriate when defining a benchmark problem.
 The problem remains that if that single original split (or draw) is